-If you had worked at least 80 hours of covered employment in March and then you don't work at least 80 hours of covered employment in April, your employee/dependent children, employee/spouse or family coverage eligibility ends May 31.
+If you had worked at least 80 hours of covered employment in March and then you don't work at least 80 hours of covered employment in April, your family coverage eligibility ends May 31.

-If you had worked at least 80 hours of covered employment in March and then your employment terminates in April, your employee/dependent children, employee/spouse or family coverage eligibility ends April 30.
+If you had worked at least 80 hours of covered employment in March and then your employment terminates in April, your family coverage eligibility ends April 30.